Intel-bigdata/OAP/docs/OAP-User-Guide.md

 ```
 cd OAP-TPCDS-TOOL
-sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh
+sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh  start
 ```

 ##### Use DRAM as cache
-If you are about to use DCPMM as cache, use scripts/spark_thrift_server_yarn_with_DRAM.sh.
+If you are about to use DRAM as cache, use scripts/spark_thrift_server_yarn_with_DRAM.sh.
 You need to update the configuration values in this script to reflect the real environment.
 Normally, you need to update the following configuration values for DRAM case,
 - --driver-memory
 - --executor-memory
 - --executor-cores